Fixel-Institute/BRAVO/docs/usage.rst

 and last accessed session file for each patient.
 A search bar is available to user (top right of the table).
 Filterable keywords include 1) Name, 2) Diagnosis, and 3) Device Name.

+The Patient Table column header is clickable and allow user to sort table by column.
+Most commonly used is "Last Modified Date" which indicate the last day a session related to that patient is uploaded.

 .. admonition:: Development

   The Patient Table also contains tagging system, where user may assign tags to each study participants in `Edit Patient Information`_ page.